-- Laboratory diagnosis for Viral hepatitis is crucial in identification of infection and treatment monitoring. - Need for simplified algorithms of testing. - Lack of good quality kits. - Quality control is very important especially in molecular tests. - GOI is committed towards elimination of VH and very soon National policy and testing guidelines will be launched.
+- Laboratory diagnosis for Viral hepatitis is crucial in identification of infection and treatment monitoring. - Need for simplified algorithms of testing. - Lack of good quality kits. - Quality control is very important especially in molecular tests. - GOI is committed towards elimination of VH, National Viral Hepatitis Control Program is launched.